microchip-pic-avr-examples/attiny1627-training-12-bit-adc/README.md

   <img width=800px height=auto src="images/HW_Setup2.png">
 </p>

-## Running the Assigments in Studio
+## Running the Assignments in Studio
 * Connect the ATtiny1627 Curiosity Nano to a computer using a USB cable
 * Download the assignments and program them to the ATtiny1627 Curiosity Nano